Are you interested to know what you can learn from GP work experience?

 A large proportion of your time during GP work experience will be spent shadowing GPs whilst they are running clinics.
 General practice is exactly that, general.
 So whilst you might only see a select cohort of patients in a particular hospital speciality, GPs see patients right from their first few days of life up to patients who are in their final few days.

 The format of a GP consultation will be to first take a history – a series of questions about the patient’s symptoms – before examining the patient.
 And then organising any appropriate investigations such as blood tests.
-GPs may then decide to offer or prescribed treatment, such as medication, physiotherapy, or more conservative management options.
+GPs may then decide to offer or prescribe treatment, such as medication, physiotherapy or more conservative management options.

 Some GPs also run clinics for minor procedures such as small surgical interventions, for example, the removal of skin tumours.
-Furthermore, for patients who cannot get to the GP surgery, GPs will carry out home visits, which you may be able to join in on, on GP work experience.
+Furthermore, for patients who cannot get to the GP surgery, GPs will carry out home visits, which you may be able to join in on.
 This is an insightful perspective into patients’ lives and can often be a useful reminder of how social factors influence medicine.

-It is often helpful to reflect on each consultation after each one takes place during GP work experience.
-Bring a notebook to jot down information after each patient appointment.
+It is often helpful to reflect on consultations after each one takes place during GP work experience.
+Bring a notebook to jot down information after a patient’s appointment.
 Make a brief note of the patient’s story and how it was managed by the GP, but importantly think about the bedside manner of the GP and what they said or did to make the consultation effective.
-For example, it can be helpful to think about language a GP used to deliver information or explain a concept.
+For example, it can be helpful to think about the language a GP used to deliver information or explain a concept.

 The best thing about GP work experience is that it is invaluable to your application.
 You should look at how to get GP work experience as far in advance of your medical application as you can.

-GP work experience offers the opportunity to see a wide range of medical conditions across all demographics, and an invaluable chance to observe the practice of medicine in the community.
+GP work experience offers the opportunity to see a wide range of medical conditions across all demographics, and an incredible opportunity to observe the practice of medicine in the community.
 You should work at getting the most from your work experience at a general practice and keep notes of your experiences for future reference throughout your application.